bachue/sequel-unicache/README.md

            if: {|user, opts| !user.deleted? }                       # don't cache it if model is deleted
            ttl: 30                                                  # Specify the cache expiration time (unit: second), will overwrite the default configuration
            cache: Dalli::Client.new('localhost:11211')              # Memcache store, will overwrite the default configuration
-           serialize: {|user, opts| user.to_msgpack }               # Serialization method, will overwrite the global configuration
+           serialize: {|values, opts| values.to_msgpack }           # Serialization method, will overwrite the global configuration
            deserialize: {|cache, opts| MessagePack.unpack(cache) }  # Deserialization method, will overwrite the global configuration
            key: {|hash, opts| "users/#{hash[:username]}" }          # Cache key generation method, will overwrite the global configuration
            logger: Logger.new(STDERR)                               # Object for log, will overwrite the global configuration